bridgingIT/grunt-w3c-html-css-validation/README.md

 Type: `Boolean` <br/>
 Default value: `'false'`

 Resets all the validated files status.
-When want to revalidate all the validated files - `eg: sudo grunt validate --reset=true`
+When want to revalidate all the validated files - `eg: sudo grunt html-validate --reset=true` and/or `eg: sudo grunt css-validate --reset=true`

 #### options.proxy
 Type: `String` <br/>